HighInBC/SolderOven/README.md

 # SolderOven
-A control board to turn a toaster over and a relay into a solder oven
+A control board to turn a toaster oven and a relay into a solder oven

 While this is a public project I am not planning on documenting it until it is somewhat ready.